sethvoltz/big-clock/README.md

 While the current state of the project is sufficient to call this "done", there's always more that I'd like to do.
 Here's the current list which should also server as a reminder if I come back to this some time in the future looking for something to do.

 - [ ] Add a button to manually enter captive portal
+- [ ] Convert LED driver to FastLED
 - [ ] Automatic dimming of LED brightness based on time
 - [ ] Update config page to handle multiple values and a generic config object
 - [ ] Config to allow specifying LED dimming time and brightness levels